aa29zzjj/Project3/README.md

 ## Task 2 Exploring Web3 using Algorand

-We might define Web 1.0 as a read only system.
+We might define Web 1.0 as a read only distributed system.
 Fetch a document and read it in your browser.
-Web 2.0 might be described as a "read-write" system.
+Web 2.0 might be described as a "read-write" distribiuted system.
 The user is able to enter data and communicate that data to servers.
-Web 3.0 might be cataegorized as "read-write-own".
+Web 3.0 might be categorized as "read-write-own" distributed system.
 Cryptocurrency may be owned and transferred.

-Here we will use an Algorand wallet to create an account.
-Use the Algorand dispenser to dispense free funds into your account.
-These funds will be available for transfer on the Algorand testnet.
+The overall architecture on most Web3 systems is "decentralized peer-to-peer" rather than the more centralized "client server".

+To get started using Algorand, we need a wallet and an account.

 0. Visit https://perawallet.app/ and launch Pera Web to visit https://web.perawallet.app/
 1. Choose "Create an Account" and choose a password.
 This is stored on your local machine.
 2. Choose an account name.
 You might use your Andrew id.
 This too is stored on your local machine.
 3. Locate your your recovery phrase.
 Take a screen shot and save it locally on disk.
 A recovery phrase should never be shared.
 From the recovery phrase, your private key can be generated.